Opinion Manipulation on Farsi Twitter: Methods

 \textbf{Twitter data.} We collected tweets by keywords at a time in the vicinity of the peak trendiness of our target topics in Farsi Twitter.
 Our data collection machine uses Twitter's Standard Search API, filtered by keyword and language (Farsi).
 All tweets made available through the API were collected over a period spanning the rise and fall of the trend.
 We used PostgreSQL \cite{PostgreSQL} as a relational database to store references for tweet and user objects and SQLite \cite{SQLite} was used to re-index the objects obtained through the API for each individual topic.
-Our data collection machine allows us to update the objects indexed in SQLite and make queries through Twitter API to get the latest status of the object.
-For analyzing the data corresponding to each topic, we accessed and retrieved the objects through SQLite.
 Using API endpoints of Twitter for followers and friends, we also collected followers and friends of users in our data, indexed them in a designated SQLite database, and constructed the edge lists.
 If an account, X, is private or deactivated before its followers/friends are requested through the API, it appears in friends/followers list of its follower/friend, Y, if Y is public and active.
 However, queries to the API for obtaining the friends/followers of X fail.
-We combined the data from friends and followers lists to recover some of the missing data due to an account being private or its deactivation in the gap between our collection of the tweets and that of the friends and followers.
-Despite that, there is still missing data in our friends and followers lists, though a relatively negligible amount.
+We combined the data from friends and followers lists to recover some of the missing links due to an account being private or its deactivation in the gap between our collection of the tweets and that of the friends and followers.

-\textbf{Systematic bot detection.} To perform big data analysis on account types with respect to the typology described in section \ref{section_Methods_subsection_typology}, we use Botometer \cite{Davis_botOrNot, Varol_Botometer, Yang_Botometer}, a supervised machine-learning algorithm, to collect the botscores and Complete Automation Probability (CAP) for the users in our Twitter data.
+\textbf{Systematic bot detection.} To perform big data analysis on account types with respect to the typology described in the \ztitleref{section_Methods_subsection_typology} subsection, we use Botometer \cite{Davis_botOrNot, Varol_Botometer, Yang_Botometer}, a supervised machine-learning algorithm, to collect the botscores and Complete Automation Probability (CAP) for the users in our Twitter data.
 We use universal CAP (the language-agnostic complete automation probability) from Botometer results for each account as their botscore.
-Note that the term \textit{`botscore'} in this paper refers to the Universal (language-agnostic) CAP.
 We include only accounts that were still active (not deactivated or suspended) by the time we collected the botscores.